Wadmodder/doom-edited-titlepic-widened/doom1-pwad/readme.md

 Nightfall by Josh Fallon

-Proxyon Military Base by Scott McNutt
+Proxyon Military Base and Control Station KGx/57 (Doom 1 Conversion) by Scott McNutt

 Shades by unknown author